 The traditional oil compressors apply two methods of lubrication.
 They are as follows:

-This method employs a rotating oil dipper connected to the bottom of the piston’s connecting rod that swings continuously, and splashes oil from the reservoir to the internal moving parts.
-The reciprocating air compressors are the most common example which use splash lubricating method.
+This method employs a rotating oil dipper connected to the bottom of the piston’s connecting rod that swings continuously and splashes oil from the reservoir to the internal moving parts.
+The reciprocating air compressors are the most common example which uses the splash lubricating method.

 This system uses an oil pump run by the crankshaft, a similar mechanism to the piston movements, which draws oil out of the crankcase.
 The oil is then pumped through the passageways to create a moving stream of oil inside the compressor.
 This is the best method of lubrication to lubricate critically moving parts directly which is mostly used in rotary and some industrial heavy-duty air compressors.